Emblematic districts of Lyon

 Basilica of Fourvière

-The virgin dominating the hill was created by the sculptor Joseph-Hugues Fabisch, who also created the bas-reliefs of Benedictine monks and statues that can be admired on the façade of the Hôtel de l'Abbaye.
+The virgin that dominates the hill was created by the sculptor Joseph-Hugues Fabisch, who also created the bas-reliefs of Benedictine monks and statues that can be admired on the façade of the Hôtel de l'Abbaye.

-From the esplanade, you can admire a magnificent panorama of the whole city, and even see Mont Blanc when the weather permits.
+From the esplanade, you can admire a magnificent panorama of the entire city, and even see Mont Blanc when the weather permits.

-Once up there, take the opportunity to walk around the area, notably to the Parc des Hauteurs via the four winds footbridge or a little further down to the Gallo-Roman amphitheatres of Fourvière.
+Once up there, take the opportunity to walk in the surroundings, in particular towards the Parc des Hauteurs via the footbridge of the four winds or a little further down towards the Gallo-Roman amphitheaters of Fourvière.

 Place des Terreaux

-You will first be captivated by its majestic fountain, the work of the sculptor Bartholdi, to whom we owe the Statue of Liberty in New York.
-Then the Town Hall, a magnificent building where Lyon's town hall is located.
+You will first be subjugated by its majestic fountain, work of the sculptor Bartholdi, to whom we owe the Statue of Liberty in New York.
+Then the City Hall, a magnificent building where the city hall of Lyon is located.
 And finally, the Palais Saint-Pierre which houses the Lyon Fine Arts Museum.

 Take the opportunity to have a look at the Opera of Lyon, located near the Place des Terreaux.